brightcove/brightcove-player-sdk-ios-ima/README.md

 1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the paths to the frameworks.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
 1. On the "Build Settings" tab of your application target:
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
+1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveIMA.framework/strip-frameworks.sh`.
+Check "Run script only when installing".
+This will remove unneeded architectures from the build, which is important for App Store submission.
+1. (**Apple Silicon** only) On the "Build Settings" tab of your application target:
+    * Ensure that `arm64` has been added to your "Excluded Architectures" build setting for `Any iOS Simulator SDK`.

 Imports
 ----------